Mojmír Povolný: Academic career

 Plaque commemorating Mojmír Povolný at Měnín elementary school.

 Povolný began his academic career in Czechoslovakia, where he earned J.D. degree from Masaryk University School of Law.
-After arriving in the United States, he earned a Ph.D. in international relations at the University of Chicago and later taught there for one year (1956–57) before becoming a professor of government at Lawrence University in Appleton, Wisconsin, from 1958–1987.
+After arriving in the United States, he earned a Ph.D. in international relations at the University of Chicago and later taught there for one year (1956–57) before becoming a professor of government at Lawrence University in Appleton, Wisconsin, from 1958 to 1987.
 During winter 1958, he commuted from Chicago to teach a course in politics at Lawrence University while also teaching at the University of Chicago three times a week before he began teaching full-time at Lawrence in September the same year.

 During his career at Lawrence, Povolný taught courses in international politics, international law, international organizations and Soviet politics, but he was also heavily involved in the college in other ways.
 He became the chair of The Select Committee on Planning in 1969, where he was a key figure in restructuring the institutional plan for liberal arts education at Lawrence.
 He led more than 50 Lawrence University mentees during his tenure, and was honored with the Lawrence University Award for Excellence in Teaching in 1986.

 On his retirement in 1987, Povolný was praised for his service as an "academic dean, department chair, wise counselor to presidents, confidant to colleagues, pedagogical innovator, scholar, and, above all, generous guide and teacher to students" and the university made two dedications in honor of his retirement.
 One was The Mojimir Povolny Prize in Government, an award annually granted to an outstanding senior in the government department.
 Secondly, an annual lecture series named in his honor that was purposed to highlight the improvement of global cooperation was established in 1987.
 Notable speakers include the journalist Peter Copeland and the former Wisconsin Department of Natural Resources Secretary George Meyer.
 The Lawrence University Povolny Lecture Series encourages student engagement with the ethical dimensions surrounding political science and government.
 In the lectures, presenters debate topics such as politics, economics and culture in a global world view, and work to find a balance between government control and corporate freedom to prevent harm to the environment while keeping business competitiveness intact.

 Involvement in Czech politics

-From 1947 to 1948, Povolný carried out his role as "executive secretary of its Economic Council in Prague" with the Beneš Party’s democratic youth movement.
+From 1947 to 1948, Povolný carried out his role as "executive secretary of its Economic Council in Prague" with the Beneš Party's democratic youth movement.
 After the communist takeover of Czechoslovakia and the Communist coup d'état, Povolný escaped the country with the help of supportive representatives of the Communist secret police in April 1948.